Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADMSGroupLifecyclePolicy.md

 # Get-AzureADMSGroupLifecyclePolicy

 ## SYNOPSIS
-Retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory.
+Retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory
-If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## SYNTAX